rai-shambhavi/Finance-Tracker-WebPortal/README.md

 | Admin | admin    | admin123  |
 | Staff | staff1   | staff123  |

-> ⚠️ To change passwords: open `upay-data.xlsx` → go to the **Users** sheet → edit the password column → save the file.
+> ⚠️ To update credentials:
+Open `upay-data.xlsx` → Go to the **Users** sheet → Edit the password column → Save the file.

 ---